All Products

 Usage notes

 You cannot call the EmrServerlessSparkStartJobRunOperator operation to query job logs.
 If you want to view job logs, you must go to the EMR Serverless Spark page and find the job run whose logs you want to view by job run ID.
-Then, you can check and analyze the job logs on the Logs tab of the job details page or on the Spark Jobs page in the Spark UI.
+Then, you can check and analyze the job logs on the Logs Exploration tab of the job details page or on the Spark Jobs page in the Spark UI.

-1. Create and start a Livy gateway.
+Create a Livy gateway:

 1. Log on to the EMR console.